Your complete weekend guide

-Here's the lowdown on the various events and activities around Mumbai that you can attend to make your weekend a lively one
+Here's the complete lowdown on the various events and activities around Mumbai that you can attend to make your weekend a lively one

 Elephanta will come alive